What is Storage Tank Inspection?

 Underground tanks may be cathodically protected to prevent corrosion of the tank shell.
 Cathodic protection is accomplished by placing sacrificial anodes in the tank connected to a unique current system or by using galvanic anodes.

-This type of vessel is preferred for the storage of high-pressure fluids and is generally used for storing products at a pressure above 35 kPa.
+This type of vessel is preferred for storing high-pressure fluids and is generally used for storing products at a pressure above 35 kPa.
 Such spheres are normally supported upon vertical legs attached to the vessel.

 An alternative supporting structure for a spherical vessel is to rest the sphere on a continuous concrete foundation having an outside diameter of about 50% of the diameter of the vessel.
 The shape of the upper surface of the foundation creates evenly distributed pressure.